 - Still expensive

-- Shorter warranty (should be at least 7 years)
+- Shorter warranty (should be at least seven years)

 What to expect from the Vitamix E310 Explorian Blender?

-Vitamix obviously has been listening to their customers.
-Biggest complaints I read before was the very large container only being suitable for bigger families.
+Vitamix has been listening to its customers.
+Biggest complaints I read before was the huge container only being suitable for bigger families.

 There wasn’t an option in-between that’s just the right size for two people.
-The new Explorian series fills that void thanks because of the 48 ounce container included instead of the large 64 ounce.
+The new Explorian series fills that void thanks because of the 48-ounce container included instead of the larger 64-ounce container.

-I love it when manufacturers actually listen and Vitamix obviously felt the need fill in a void that was missing in their product line.
-This blender comes with the smaller 48 ounce container that will work very well in homes with between 2 and 3 people.
+I love it when manufacturers listen, and Vitamix felt the need to fill in a void that was missing in their product line.
+This blender comes with the smaller 48-ounce container that will work very well in homes with between two and three people.

-What’s great about using a smaller container is the space savings it brings to the table just look at this photo…
+What’s great about using a smaller container is the space savings it brings to the table – look at this photo.

 Looking at the interface, the E310 has the same layout as the Professional Series 7500 with the pulse and variable speed dial at the middle.